-In general, default is what the computer, operating system, or program has set for the user based off what it believes is the best option.
+In general, a default is what the computer, operating system, or program has set for the user based off what it believes is the best option.
 If the user wants a different setting, the default can be changed to a user setting.
 Below are some different examples of how default is used with computers.

 When talking about settings of a program, the default settings are the settings chosen by the software developer and not the user.
 For example, when opening Microsoft Word the default font setting is a font size of 11.